 From floor to ceiling, every square foot is a great place to show off school pride 🌈 .
 Celebrating back to school 🖍️✏️ with our favorite school color flooring palettes showcases – check out these education installs designed to leave a lasting palette 🎨impact.

-Crofton High School: Designed by GWWO Architects, Crofton High School encompasses a massive 276,000 square-foot building, including new classrooms built for different learning types, modern study spaces providing group collaboration or individual focus, sustainable materials to show support for environmental learning and energy conservation, and an abundance of natural light as it’s been shown to reduce stress and improve learning.
+Designed by GWWO Architects, Crofton High School encompasses a massive 276,000 square-foot building.
+This includes new classrooms built for different learning types, modern study spaces providing group collaboration or individual focus, sustainable materials to show support for environmental learning and energy conservation, and an abundance of natural light as it’s been shown to reduce stress and improve learning.

 Every inch of the facility was designed with purpose, from its outdoor amphitheater to its dual teaching walls.
-Installed throughout hallways, corridors, and classrooms, Kahrs Upofloor Quartz was used to bring Crofton’s school colors to life from ceiling to wall to floor.
+Installed throughout hallways, corridors, and classrooms, Kahrs Upofloor Quartz brings Crofton’s school colors to life from ceiling to wall to floor.
 Contributing to the school’s Silver LEED Certification, this quartz tile is often chosen for its durability, ease of maintenance, and vast color options.

 Spartan Surfaces is a specialty flooring distribution company headquartered in Bel Air, MD with showrooms in D.C. and Chicago.
 Employing over 100 team members, its geography encompasses three-fifths of the United States with continued expansion on the horizon.
 Taking a human-centered approach, Spartan prides itself on great people dedicated to great products, great families, great friendships, and great happiness.